dotnet/buildtools/Documentation/annotated-dependency-props.md

 # Annotated dependencies.props

 This file is used in CoreFX, CoreCLR, WCF, and BuildTools, located in the repository root.
-Below is a breakdown of [corefx's master dependencies.props](https://github.com/dotnet/corefx/blob/b57a43bb40fc2099e91d641a8b4f8c76a46afe6a/dependencies.props).
+Below is a breakdown of [corefx's dependencies.props](https://github.com/dotnet/corefx/blob/b57a43bb40fc2099e91d641a8b4f8c76a46afe6a/dependencies.props).
 It is used for dependency auto-upgrade and dependency verification.

 ``` xml
 <PropertyGroup>